Skip to main content

 4. Click Create.

-STEP 3.
-Create a cluster connection file
+Step 3.
+Create the cluster connection file

 1. Navigate to Kubernetes EngineClusters.